 Assaf Gruber (b.
 Jerusalem, 1980) is a sculptor and filmmaker living and working in Berlin.
 The dynamic relationship between individuals and institutions is at the center of his practice, which aims to explore both how the political orientation of legacy establishments impact the lives of individuals and how these organizations choose to represent and communicate facts and their attendant artifacts.
 The absurd biographies of the protagonists in his projects simultaneously reveal and obscure the reasons and motives that lead people to obey or rebel against their inner world or the society in which they live.
 His photography, sculpture, and installations place the materiality of objects in relation to narrative dimensions, which in turn create fictional spaces where movement and non-movement function as a medium.

-Gruber’s solo exhibitions include the Berlinische Galerie, Berlin (2018), Ujazdowski Castle Center for Contemporary Art, Warsaw (2018), and the Muzeum Sztuki, Łódź (2015).
-His films have been featured in festivals including FID Marseille (2019), the Berlinale Film Festival (2016), and the International Short Film Festival Oberhausen (2016).
+Gruber’s solo exhibitions include the Berlinische Galerie, Berlin (2018) and the Muzeum Sztuki, Łódź (2015).
+His films have been featured in festivals including the International Film Festival Rotterdam (2023) and FID Marseille (2022).
 He studied at Cooper Union in New York and is a graduate of the École Nationale Supérieure des Beaux-Arts in Paris and of the Higher Institute of Fine Arts (HISK) in Ghent.
 Gruber is currently one of the fellows of the Berlin Artistic Research Grant Programme 2022/23 (gkfd).

 Photo: © Silke Briel / Berlin Artistic Research Grant